simonamador/EEG-Channel-Selection-Algorithm/README.md

 A sequential selection algorithm is done selecting channel sets of 1-6 channels.

 # PCA
 The PCA B4 method is applied to select channels which have the highest coefficients on the principal components which hold the most variance of the signal.
+Scikit-learn library is used for PCA

 # Processing
 Two deep learning classifiers are used, multi-layer perceptron (MLP) and convolutional neural network (CNN).
+TensorFlow library is used for classifiers.